RonnyReverse/cc-tools/README.md

 # CC Tools

-CC Tools is a collection of scripts to explore Unique Develpopment Studio's (UDS) CC, the 3D engine (Cc.dll, UdsPack.dll) files.
+CC Tools is a collection of scripts to explore Unique Development Studio's (UDS) CC, the 3D engine (Cc.dll, UdsPack.dll) files.

 ## Tools